-Goats have the opportunity to live very long lifespans, with some goats living past the age of 18 with appropriate care!
-Like all animals, goats may need a little extra care to help them thrive in their old age, especially larger breed goats and those with chronic health challenges like CAE.
+Goats have the opportunity to live very long lives, with some goats living past the age of 18 with appropriate care!
+Like all animals, goats may need a little extra care to help them thrive in their old age, especially bigger breeds and those with chronic health challenges like CAE.

-As a goat ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular health checkups, fecal exams, and weigh-ins to effectively treat issues early on.
-Even common ailments can be harder to control in older goats and require early and effective treatment to maintain their quality of life.
+As a goat ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular health checkups, weigh-ins, and routine evaluation for signs of parasitism so that you can catch and effectively treat issues early on.
+Even common ailments can be harder to manage in older goat residents and may require early interventions to maintain their quality of life.

 Special Food Recommendations For Older Goats

+Instead of requiring supplementation, goat residents with arthritis may simply require modifications to how their food is offered (though in some cases they may also need supplementation).
 Older goats with arthritis may find eating out of a hay feeder more challenging, either due to the position they need to hold their neck while eating or because it is uncomfortable to stand for long periods of time.
-It can be helpful to find ways to feed elderly goats lower to the ground- either in bowls, or strategically placed piles of hay on the ground.
-Keep in mind that hay fed on the ground will likely become soiled and will need to be replaced.
-In areas with parasite issues, feeding hay on the ground may not be advisable.
+It can be helpful to find ways to feed elderly goats lower to the ground- either in bowls or strategically placed piles of hay on the ground, which will allow them to eat while laying down if they prefer.
+If residents prefer eating laying down, a shallow bowl will be easier for them to eat from than those that are deep.
+Keep in mind that hay fed directly off the ground will likely become soiled and will need to be replaced.
+Feeding hay on the ground may not be advisable if certain health conditions are a concern.
+Be sure to consider each individual’s needs- while some residents might be most comfortable eating while laying down, others might require something different, such as a slightly elevated bowl.

 Indoor Living Space Recommendations For Older Goats